xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

      amount that the signal should be left shifted by with positive number increasing the signal and negative numbers decreasing the signal.
 The use of this can cause distortion.
      There is no saturation logic included in the gain control.

+Optionally, ``mic_array_conf.h`` or ``xassert_conf.h`` may define:

+   * DEBUG_MIC_ARRAY

+     If this define will enable the debugging features of the mic array.
+These include timing assertions and configuration validation.
+To enable set to non-zero.

 Four Channel Decimator
 ----------------------